 Production on Justice League began on April 11, 2016 and not long after that, WB invited numerous entertainment outlets for set tours and interviews with the cast.
 The scene that all the journalists saw was the exchange between Bruce Wayne and Barry Allen.
-It was a departure from the dower tone of BvS, with parallels drawn with Tony Stark and Peter Parker in Captain America: Civil War (2006).
+It was a departure from the dower tone of BvS, with parallels drawn between Tony Stark and Peter Parker's interaction in Captain America: Civil War (2016).
 WB wanted people to know that JL was not going to be grim like previous DC films and more upbeat.

 Then, in May 2017, Zack Snyder stepped away from directing the film.

 Tragically, Snyder’s daughter, Autumn, committed suicide in March that year and Snyder said at the time, “I thought it was a cathartic thing to go back to work, to just bury myself and see if that was the way through it…I’ve come to the realisation…to take a step back from the movie to be with my family”.